tatucosmin/prettylogs/README.md

 To simplify this, I created a library that provides a cleaner and more structured way to debug values with minimal boilerplate.

 # 👏 Contributing

+I'd love some help on this project.
+If you'd like to contribute, please fork this project and open pull requests.

+Please make sure all existing tests pass before submitting your pull request and your own tests if that's the case.